Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Finite sample performance

-To compare the breakpoint estimator \eqref{eq:BQest} with its maximum likelihood benchmark \eqref{eq:MLest}, we present Monte Carlo simulation results for model \eqref{eq_simmodel1} for the bias and the mean squared error (MSE) in Table \ref{tab:breakestimation}.
-If the break $\tau^*$ is located after $85 \%$ of the sample, the estimator based on backwardly cumulated recursive residuals has a much lower bias and MSE than the maximum likelihood estimator, which is due to the fact that the post-break sample consists of too few observations for an accurate maximum likelihood estimation.
+To compare the breakpoint estimator in equation \eqref{eq:BQest} with its maximum likelihood benchmark in \eqref{eq:MLest} and \eqref{eq:MLestMon}, we present Monte Carlo simulation results in Table \ref{tab:breakestimation}.
+If the break $\tau^*$ is located after $85 \%$ of the sample, the estimator based on backwardly cumulated recursive residuals has a much lower bias and root mean squared error than the maximum likelihood estimator, which is due to the fact that the post-break entails only few observations.